Pr0xicide/veeva-approved-email-previewer/README.md

 ## Usage

-### Basic Usage
+### Browser Toolbar

-1. Open a Veeva approved email HTML file in your browser
-2. Click the extension icon in your browser toolbar
+Click the extension icon in your browser toolbar to view all the Veeva approved email tokens
-3. The popup will display all Veeva tokens found in the current email
-4. Click the "Preview Email" button that appears on the page to toggle preview mode

 ### Preview Mode

-When preview mode is enabled:

-- Tokens are visually highlighted in the email
-- You can interact with token values
+Click on the preview button to see placeholder values for the Veeva approved email tokens found in the body of the HTML file.
+If any tokens are found in an attribute of an HTML element those will be unaffected.